ocwg/spec/README.md

 ```

 For example, a `@tldraw/arrow` schema could extend a `@ocwg/arrow` schema, adding properties that are only applicable to TLDraw arrow.

-### Extensibility through fallbacks

-The base node type supports an optional `fallback` property as a string.
-If a canvas wishes to visualize a node that it doesn't implement, the canvas can render a fallback element on the canvas at the element's x,y position using the string.

-### Principle #1: Preserve Property Bags

 ## Core Node Schemas